bartificer/programming-by-stealth/docs/pbs94.md

 ## Creating JavaScript Classes with the `class` Keyword

-The way ES6 changed everything was with the introduction to the language of a new keyword — `class`.
+The way ES6 changed everything was with the introduction of a new keyword — `class`.
 Like we use the keyword `function` to define functions, we now use the keyword `class` to define classes.

 A JavaScript class creates a code block within which you define a constructor function and the instance functions.
-Unlike in many other languages, you don't define the class's data properties directly, you create them within the constructor.
+Unlike in many other languages, you don't define the class's attributes directly, you create them within the constructor.

 Big-picture-wise your code will look something like: